vmagnin/forcolormap/README.md

 The ForColormap Fortran library is independent of any graphical toolkit: its main functionality is to convert a real value to RGB values that you can use with any drawing toolkit.
 It includes:

-* the 222 colormaps of the *Scientific colour maps* collection v8.0.1 by Fabio Crameri.
-See Fabio Crameri's poster ["Scientific Colour Maps"](https://www.fabiocrameri.ch/ws/media-library/a17d02961b3a4544961416de2d7900a4/posterscientificcolourmaps_crameri.pdf) for more information,
+* the 222 colormaps of the ["Scientific Colour Maps"](https://www.fabiocrameri.ch/ws/media-library/a17d02961b3a4544961416de2d7900a4/posterscientificcolourmaps_crameri.pdf) collection v8.0.1 by Fabio Crameri.
+They are perceptually uniform, perceptually ordered, colour-vision-deficiency friendly, readable as black-and-white print and citable.
+They are classified into different palette types (continuous; discrete; categorical) and gradient types (sequential; diverging; multi-sequential; cyclic).
-* the "magma", "inferno","plasma", "viridis" [matplotlib colormaps](https://bids.github.io/colormap/),
+* The "magma", "inferno","plasma", "viridis" [matplotlib colormaps](https://bids.github.io/colormap/) are also perceptually uniform, perceptually ordered, colour-vision-deficiency friendly, readable as black-and-white print.
-* the Dave Green's [cubehelix](https://people.phy.cam.ac.uk/dag9/CUBEHELIX/) colormap,
+* The Dave Green's [cubehelix](https://people.phy.cam.ac.uk/dag9/CUBEHELIX/) colormap  is designed to be monotonically increasing in terms of its perceived brightness and readable as black-and-white print.
+It is citable.
+* The "black_body" colormap is perceptually uniform, perceptually ordered and readable as black-and-white print.
+* The "zebra" colormap is black and white.
-* a few basic colormaps: "black_body", "fire", "rainbow", "inv_rainbow", "zebra".
+* A few basic colormaps with no specific properties: "fire", "rainbow", "inv_rainbow".

-And it offers various methods and options to manage colormaps.
+ForColormap also offers various methods and options to manage colormaps.

 ## Basic usage